New and Current Students

 The Civil Engineering Living Learning Community (LLC) offers students in Civil Engineering the opportunity to live in Plaza Verde along with other civil engineering students.
 The Student Learning Community Leader plans regular interactions and activities for the Living Learning Community.
 Check out the Events page for the Civil Engineering Living Learning Community calendar.

-As a newly established academic department, our students are hard at work to bring professional civil engineering student organizations to campus.
-Check back for more information in the future.
+As a newly established engineering department, our students are hard at work bringing professional engineering student organizations to campus.
+Read about the current student organizations in the expandable sections below.